Ramapough Mountain Indians: Controversy over origins

 The Ramapough, or "mountaineer Munsee", on the other hand, never disappeared.
 Their people still occupy the southwest portion of the point of Rockland County, on all sides of Ramapo Mountain. ...
 Whites have always tried, and continue to try to portray the Ramapough as foreigners: Dutch, blacks, Tuscarora, Gypsies, or Hessians.
 However, they are the only actual non-foreigners to be found still living in community in and around New York's metropolitan region. ...
 The main Ramapough Lenape villages in New York were Hillburn, Johnsontown, Furmanville, Sherwoodville, Bulsontown, Willowgrove, Sandyfields, and Ladentown.
 Better known, however, as Native American strongholds, are the towns just south of the border, namely Stagg Hill [Mahwah] and Ringwood.

 The archeologist C.A.
-Weslager (1906–1994) wrote Lenape were joined by some migrating Tuscarora families fleeing South Carolina.
+Weslager noted that the Delaware were joined in the eighteenth century by some migrating Tuscarora families from South Carolina.
 They never continued to Iroquois country in New York, where most of the Tuscarora settled alongside the Oneida.

 Governance

-The Ramapough Mountain Indians have had a chief and council form of government.
-In 1978 they organized a nonprofit organization.
-That year they filed a petition with the federal Bureau of Indian Affairs of intent to gain federal recognition as a tribe.
-They further organized into clans for self-government: the Wolf, the Turtle and the Deer, related to their three main settlements of Mahwah and Ringwood, New Jersey; and Hillburn, New York.
+The Ramapo Mountain Indians have had a chief and council form of government.
+In 1978, they organized a non-profit.
+That year, they filed a petition with the federal Bureau of Indian Affairs of intent to gain federal recognition as a tribe.
+They further organized into clans for self-government: the Wolf, the Turtle, and the Deer, related to their three main settlements of Mahwah and Ringwood, New Jersey; and Hillburn, New York.

-The Ramapough Nation is a member of the National Congress of American Indians(NCAI), and are recognized as indigenous by them.

-Recent events
+Chief Vincent Mann is the Turtle Clan chief.
+An activist and educator, he has spoken at Ramapo College and Ohio's University of Dayton on the effects of toxic waste dumping and the Indigenous right to a healthy environment.
+He has specifically advocated against the Ford Motor Company's toxic dumping on Ramapough land and waters in Ringwood, New Jersey.
+He created the Three Sisters Farm in Andover, New Jersey, in an effort to heal through regenerative farming, cultural reclamation, and food sovereignty.